 All of our hens are omnivores feasting on bugs, plants, and high quality grain.
 Like all of our products, our eggs are packed full of nutrients and their bright yolks are impressive.

 We started raising chickens for meat in 2005.
 We purchase day old chicks and get them out as pasture as soon possible.

 We use a high quality grain and encourage foraging by using mobile, chicken pens that don’t have a floor.

 -We move our chickens twice a day onto clean, fresh, nutritious pasture

 -We allow chickens to live as nature intended: omnivores, outdoors, with room to roam

 -Produced in our community with transparency and dignity

 Our flock of turkeys wins the award for the “Most Entertaining” animal on the farm.
 Like our pastured poultry, our turkeys are moved daily onto fresh pasture.
 This keeps them clean, with a fresh area to forage, and more akin to a life of a wild turkey.
 We supplement their foraging with a high quality grain ration.
 Being inside at night helps to protect them from prowling predators.
 In the morning, they are out roaming and off exploring for the day.
 You might have seen them when driving past our farm in September while they fertilized our front pasture.

 We take reservations for our Holiday Turkeys as they sell out each year.
-(Head on over to the “Shop” page to reserve one now!)
-They range in sizes, but are sold whole and are between 12-25 pounds.
-We also offer pieces (ground, legs, thighs, wings, bone-in breasts).
+They range in sizes, but are sold whole and are between 14-20 pounds.

 With so much “green-washing” in the world of Natural Foods it is imperative to “Know Your Farmer”.
 Google where the turkey you purchased last year was raised.
 If their website just gives you a picturesque image of a barn you can bet that your turkey was raised locked inside that barn.
 On a farm you should see animals outside!